 If you have any injuries, limited mobility, or feel stressed, this practice is for you.
-Restorative yoga is a very comforting practice, for the poses are very soft and many props are used to support the body, such as yoga socks, straps, blocks, and bolsters.
+Restorative yoga is a very comforting practice, as the poses are very soft and many props are used to support the body, such as yoga socks, straps, balls, wheels, blocks, and bolsters.

 You can view this practice as the equivalent of getting a relaxing massage.
 It is very healing mentally and physically.

 Now that you’re familiar with some of the more well-known yoga practices, let’s discuss some of the best poses to start learning as a beginner.